 Here are answers to the most often asked questions about warehouse KPIs and metrics.

 How do you evaluate warehouse performance?

-You can evaluate warehouse performance by keeping track of vital warehouse KPIs that relate to receiving, inventory management, warehouse safety and fulfillment and shipping performance.
-Monitoring the different parts of your warehouse will provide you with insights on how to optimize workflows and processes.
+You can evaluate warehouse performance by keeping track of vital warehouse KPIs that relate to receiving, inventory management, warehouse safety and fulfilment and shipping performance.
+Monitoring the different parts of your warehouse will provide you with insights on how to optimise workflows and processes.

 How are warehouse KPIs measured?